SAP-samples/xsa-cap-migration-using-basextn/README.md

  1. For the hana-shine-xsa project, make the following changes:
     - A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in HANA Cloud.
 Delete this unsupported_feature folder from `core-db/src/data` folder.
     - Delete `synonyms/sys_rt.hdbsynonym` from `core-db/src` folder.
-    - In the `core-db/cds/data/MDViews.cds` file, alias needs to be modified.
-So `![Product_Id]` and `![Product_Name]` should be changed to `PRODUCT_ID` and `PRODUCT_NAME` respectively as they are defined like this in the entity definations.
-You can refer either the report or the log file in the logs folder for the line number for these changes.
-    - Similarly, in `core-db/cds/data/POViews.cds` file, change the alias `ProductName` to `PRODUCTNAME`.
     - Replace the code in the `mta.yaml` with the below code.
 Replace `<Project Name>` with the name of your project.

       ```